The-DevSec-Blueprint/dsb-digest/bp_sast_scanning_with_docker_sonarqube.md

 1. **[Git](https://git.com)** - We're going to need this to clone and checkout the repositories.

-> **Note:** Links to all the prerequisites, including the blog post about SAST and DAST scanning concepts, are located in the description.

 ## Understanding SonarQube

 ### What is SonarQube?